MTV Pilipinas Music Award: Defunct categories

-1 The only recipient of this category is Maroon 5 for their video This Love in 2004.
+1 The only recipient of this category is Maroon 5 for the music video of "This Love" in 2004.

 Best Animated Video

 The following is a list of MTV Pilipinas winners for Best Animated Video.
 The category is one of the seven that were added in 2006 along with Favorite Pop Video, Favorite Hip-Hop and R&B Video, Favorite Rock Video, Best Cinematography in a Video, Best Editing in a Video and Best Production Design in a Video.